Oval-Tutu/shove/README.md

 - `shove.showLayer(name)` - Show a layer
 - `shove.getLayerMask(name)` - Get the mask of a layer
 - `shove.setLayerMask(name, maskName)` - Set a layer as a mask
-- `shove.drawToLayer(name, drawFunc)` - Draw to a layer with a callback
+- `shove.drawOnLayer(name, drawFunc)` - Draw to a layer with a callback
 - `shove.drawComposite(globalEffects, applyPersistentEffects)` - Composite and draw the current state

 ### Effect System